rcrichton/notes/Personal/AI Lap Analysis/Kanban.md

 - [ ] Support GM Cosworth PDR

 	See https://mail.google.com/mail/u/1/#inbox/FMfcgzQcqlGxBRKfKbNGmltbSqgMlQCM
+- [ ] Compare top laps across all sessions at a track

+	Useful for autocross too
+	How to get AI Analysis for this?
+	Track session type
+	How is it different to session compare?
 - [ ] Feature: event viz in track map
 - [ ] Marketing: track map viz